orban/blog/articles/2011-03-12-neat-algorithms---harmony-search.md

 We're trying to find the global optimum to this equation.
 To model this in harmony search, we ask how many instruments there are, what notes each of them can play, and how to determine the quality of the harmony produced.

-In this case, the `Exam.mark` equation is the one we are trying to optimize, so we model its input arguments as notes, and use harmonies composed of different combinations in the algorithm.
+In this case, the `Exam.mark` equation is the one we are trying to optimize.
+We model its input arguments as notes, and use harmonies composed of different combinations of times.
 There are two instruments, one for each argument to the function, and each instrument can "play" any number between 0 and 10, which are the bounds as outlined in the problem.
-A harmony's quality is the mark achieved using it's two notes, so just the evaluation of the `Exam.mark` function.
+A harmony's quality is the mark achieved when the time is spent in it's particular allotment, which we model as the evaluation of the `Exam.mark` function for the twonotes.

 The harmony class we'd use for this problem would look like this: